julien-marteen-akay/julien-marteen-akay.github.io/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: "Data Science in Industry
+role: |
-       \n
+  Data Science in Industry
-       Deep Learning in Research"
+  Deep Learning in Research

 bio: My research is centered on advancing human-level AI through a fusion of self-supervised learning and Objective-Driven AI (ODAI).